What To Do and See in Granada Spain: It’s Not Just the Alhambra

 the Alcazaba fortress of the Alhambra

-In 889 A.D., Alhambra began life as a small fortress on the remains of ancient Roman ruins.
-Unlike the Royal Alcazar in Seville, which merged Moorish and Christian styles, the Alhambra was built by Moors for Moors.
+The Alhambra’s story began in 889 A.D. as a modest fortress, built on the ruins of an ancient Roman site.
+Unlike Seville’s Royal Alcazar, which blends Moorish and Christian styles, the Alhambra was constructed by the Moors, exclusively for Moorish use.

-By the 13th century, the Reconquista was in full swing.
-In 1492, Granada finally succumbed to King Ferdinand and Queen Isabella.
-Fortunately, they valued and built around the Alhambra.
-They transformed the Alhambra into an opulent royal palace complex.
+By the 13th century, the Christian Reconquista was in full swing, and in 1492, Granada was finally conquered by King Ferdinand and Queen Isabella.
+Thankfully, they recognized the Alhambra’s value and incorporated it into a lavish royal palace complex rather than destroying it.

 The Nasrid Palace is undoubtedly the crown jewel of the Alhambra.
 It offers the world’s finest vestige of the refined, intricate, and elegant architectural style of the Moorish civilization.